A Copywriter is Born.

 Depending on your organization, a great way to review and craft your web copy is to keep things conversational.
 If a word rolls awkwardly from your mouth, and you’ve only heard those words used in Jane Austen novels, you’re going to lose a reader or turn them off.

 Recently, KissMetrics divulged that adjectives (those beloved, best of words!) are the evil power behind a marketing copywriters destruction.
 Getting carried away with adjectives is a distraction from the message you’re trying to deliver.
-Therefore, it’s great to go wild in your first draft, and come back afterwards, slashing away the adjectives.
-It might hurt for a second, but once you take a look back, you’ll realize the work is better and stronger (better and stronger – both adjectives).
+Therefore, it’s great to go wild in your first draft and come back afterwards, slashing away the adjectives.
+It might hurt for a second but, once you take a look back, you’ll realize the work is better and stronger (better and stronger — both adjectives).

-Wipe that creative tear from your eye, and stick with the familiar so as not to alienate your visitor.
+Wipe that creative tear from your eye and stick with the familiar so as not to alienate your visitor.

-And while fancy words like “effervescent” are difficult to work into web copy, they aren’t the only words you should steer clear from.
+While fancy words like “effervescent” are difficult to work into web copy, they aren’t the only words you should steer clear from.
 Technical words and industry jargon can easily dissuade a site visitor from continuing to read.

 The real magic of copy is when it can communicate what your organization is trying to say in a manner that anyone can understand.
 That means simplifying things down and writing it in a way that is easily digestible and clear.
 No fancy words, whether from the literary or industry realm.